PCOS Nutrition Guide

 Glycemic index is a term used to describe how a food affects blood sugar.
 The higher a food raises blood sugar, the higher the glycemic index.
 High–fiber carbs have a lower glycemic index than sugary or refined carbs.
 Combining a carbohydrate food with another food can lower the glycemic index because it allows your body to absorb the carbohydrate more slowly.

-If I choose the right foods, do I need to be worried about my portion sizes?
+If I choose the right foods, do I still need to be worried about my portion sizes?

 Yes!
 How much you eat also affects your insulin.
 For example, your insulin will go up much more if you have 3 cups of pasta than if you have 1 cup of pasta.
-This means it's usually better to have small meals and snacks during the day than it is to have fewer really big meals.
-Having more smaller meals will keep your insulin level lower throughout the day.
+This means it's usually better to have small meals and snacks during the day than it is to have a few really big meals.
+Having more smaller meals and snacks will keep your insulin level lower throughout the day.

 Is it important for me to exercise?